amberto888/StreetlightRepairEquity-To/README.md

 - **Data Formats:** Source and processed data are provided as `.csv` files.
 The final map is provided as a `.png` image.

 # License and Citation
-- **License:** This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
-See the `LICENSE` file for details.
+- **License:** This work is dedicated to the public domain via the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
 - **How to Cite:**
   To, Amber.
-(2024).
+(2025).
 Streetlight Repair Equity Analysis [Data set and code].
 GitHub. https://github.com/amberto888/StreetlightRepairEquity-To